 Sleep is considered one of the three pillars of health, along with eating right and exercise, although many of us discount its benefits at our own detriment.

-7. Seek Professional Help for Seasonal Depression
+7. Professional Help for Seasonal Depression

-Taking care of ourselves is always the smart and the responsible thing to do so that we can be present, productive, and available to those we care for and love.
-Not all of us can do it alone, and there’s no shame in asking for help when you’re feeling down.
+Taking care of ourselves is always the smart and the responsible thing to do so we can be present, productive, and available to those we care about.

 If drugs or alcohol are also a problem, consider professional depression and addiction treatment before becoming overwhelmed.